Disappearance of Tara Calico: Toyota van

 On June 15, 1989, a Polaroid photo of an unidentified young woman and a boy, both gagged with black duct tape and seemingly bound, was discovered in the parking lot of a convenience store in Port St. Joe, Florida.
 The woman who found the photo said that it was in a parking space where a white windowless Toyota cargo van had been parked when she arrived at the store.
 She said that the van was being driven by a man with a mustache who appeared to be in his 30s.
 Police set up roadblocks to intercept the vehicle, but the man has never been identified.
 According to Polaroid officials, the picture had to have been taken after May 1989 because the particular film used in the photograph was not available until then.

 The photo was broadcast on A Current Affair in July, and Doel was contacted by friends who had seen the show and thought the woman resembled Calico.
 Relatives of Michael Henley, also of New Mexico, who had disappeared in April 1988, saw the episode and said that they believed he was the boy in the photo.

 Doel and Henley's parents both met with investigators and examined the Polaroid.
 Doel said that she was "convinced" it was Calico.
 She also noted that a scar on the woman's leg was identical to one that Calico had received in a car accident.
 In addition, a paperback copy of V.C.
 Andrews' My Sweet Audrina, said to be one of Calico's favorite books, can be seen lying next to the woman.
-Scotland Yard analyzed the photo and concluded that the woman was Calico, but a second analysis by the Los Alamos National Laboratory disagreed.
+Scotland Yard analyzed the photo and concluded that the woman was Calico, but a second analysis by the Los Alamos National Laboratory (LANL) disagreed; a forensic scientist at LANL said that the woman is "definitely not Tara".
 An FBI analysis of the photo was inconclusive.

 Henley's mother said that she was "almost certain" it was Michael in the Polaroid.
-The identification of the boy in the photograph as Henley is considered highly unlikely: his remains were discovered in June 1990 in the Zuni Mountains, about 7 mi from his family's campsite from which he had disappeared and 75 mi from where Calico disappeared.
+The identification of the boy in the photograph as Henley is considered unlikely: his remains were discovered in June 1990 in the Zuñi Mountains, about 7 mi from his family's campsite from which he had disappeared and 75 mi from where Calico disappeared.
 Police believe that Henley wandered off and subsequently died of exposure.